“Faith, hope and joy to you.” These are the words I write on the dedication page of each copy of the book Ornament.

 The breeze picked up.

-I saw the balloon set free from the branch‘s grasp.
-It began to ascend.
+The balloon, set free from the branch‘s grasp, began to ascend.
 I found myself telling everyone, “Look, its free!”
 As one we turned to watch.
-I felt as though time stood still.

 The word “free” echoed in my mind.